team-sakata/Readings-Barabasi-networkscience/chapter6/HOMEWORK.md

 ## Accelerated Growth

-1. **Calculate the degree exponent of the directed Barabási-Albert model with accelerated growth, assuming that the degree of the newly arriving nodes increases in time as m(t) = tΘ.**
+1. **Calculate the degree exponent of the directed Barabási-Albert model with accelerated growth, assuming that the degree of the newly arriving nodes increases in time as $m(t) = t^Θ$.**

 ## The t-Party Evolving Network Model